Poet in My Window

-Poet in My Window was the second studio album by the singer-songwriter Nanci Griffith, released in 1982.
+Poet in My Window is the second studio album by the singer-songwriter Nanci Griffith, released in 1982.
 A reissue of the album included a bonus track, "Can't Love Wrong", in the unusual position as the album's lead-off track, preceding all of the original tracks.
 Griffith wrote all but one of the album's tunes.

 Critical reception

 Ronnie D. Lankford, Jr., for AllMusic, wrote that "While Poet in My Window is only a small step up from Nanci Griffith's debut, the album finds her inching toward the mature art of Once in a Very Blue Moon."